What is the Medicare Levy Surcharge (MLS)?

 As per government guidelines, your hospital cover must:

-- Have an excess of $750 or less if you’re single; or
+- have an excess of $750 or less if you’re single; or

-- Have an excess of $1,500 or less if you’re a family, couple, or single parent; and
+- have an excess of $1,500 or less if you’re a family, couple, or single parent; and

-- Be provided by a registered health insurer.
+- be provided by a registered health insurer.

 Having only extras or ambulance cover on its own doesn’t count as an appropriate level of private health insurance hospital cover.